zkoss/keikai-blog/blog/_posts/2020-03-12-currency-exchange.markdown

 Now that the application workflow has been implemented, but we need to implement some “safety” to make sure that she follows the desired path.
 By default, a user can edit any cell in a typical Excel file or spreadsheet.
 But when making a Web application, usually we wish users to follow the flow we defined.
 The following APIs are handy for controlling accessibility.

 ## Customize UI to Be a Web Page
-I customize UI by hiding column/row heading, the toolbar, context menu, and sheet tabs with component tag attributes:
+I customized the UI by hiding the column/row headers, toolbar, context menu, and sheet tabs with component tag attributes to avoid users accidentally click on them.
+By default, the toolbar, context menu, and sheet tab are already hidden and I need to only hide column and row headers:

 ```xml
     <spreadsheet ... hidecolumnhead="true" hiderowhead="true"/>
 ```

-By default, the toolbar, context menu, and sheet tab are hidden.

 ### Limit Visible Area
-Also, to let her concentrate on the application, I decided to show a smaller area instead of showing her the whole sheet, so the lady won't scroll to the end of the world (sheet):
+Also, to let her concentrate on the application, I decided to show a smaller area instead of showing her the whole sheet, so she won't scroll to the end of the world (sheet):

 ```xml
     <spreadsheet ... maxVisibleColumns="15" maxVisibleRows="20" .../>
 ```

-Such customization can prevent the administration lady from making undesired changes with these APIs, like deleting a sheet (page) by accident.
+Such customization can prevent her from making undesired changes with these APIs, like deleting a sheet (page) by accident.
 Such UI also make the whole spreadsheet more like a normal page instead of a spreadsheet editor in a web application.

 ![]({{ site.baseurl }}/images/{{page.imgDir}}/uiAccessibility.png)